danbeam/oo-css/README.md

         padding: none;
         border: none;
     }

+### Minification / gzipping / combining

+If you have more than one file, a comment indicating the filename will be automatically output above each file, like this:

+    me@host:oo-css(master)$ echo && php oo_css.php tests/new/*.oocss 2>/dev/null

+    /* some/file.oocss */

+    /* yada yada, CSS goes here */

+    /* some/other/file.oocss */

+    /* and so on */

 And lastly, like I've mentioned before, you can do magical things like OO CSS -> CSS -> minified -> gzipped in one line of bash!